Georg Anton Schäffer

 Georg Anton Schäffer (Note: Also known by his Russian name Yegor Nikolayevich, or Egor Antonovich Sheffer; von Schaeffer in Portuguese sources.)
-(27 January 1779 - 1836) was a German physician in the employ of the Russian-American Company who attempted to conquer Hawaii for the Company and, ultimately, the Russian Empire.
+(27 January 1779 - 1836) was a German medical doctor in the employ of the Russian-American Company who attempted to conquer Hawaii for the Company and, ultimately, the Russian Empire.
 The bloodless Schäffer affair (1815–1817) or the Hawaiian spectacular, as it was called by contemporary Russians, became a significant financial blunder for the Company.

 In the 1820s, Schäffer became an agent of the Empire of Brazil and recruited thousands of German emigrants, the ancestors of many members of the present-day German Brazilian community, for resettlement in Brazil.

 Early life

 Georg Anton Schäffer was born at Münnerstadt, Bavaria on 27 January 1779, in the Franconia region, as son of a distillery owner.
 He studied medicine at Würzburg's Juliusspital College of Medicine.
 He joined Imperial Russian service as a surgeon, serving in Moscow before 1812.
 During Napoleon's invasion of Russia he was involved in Frantz Leppich's ill-fated combat balloon project.
 In 1813, he was a ship surgeon on board the Suvorov.
 Disagreements with the captain prompted Schäffer to disembark the ship in New Archangel (present day Sitka, Alaska).
 Governor of the Russian-American Company, Alexander Baranov, who also happened to be at odds with Suvorovs captain, hired Schäffer into the Company's service.